-have you guys visited a homesense store before? since moving up to manchester i’ve become a little bit addicted to hunting down fabulous big brand homeware bargains to kit my new flat out with absolutely everything it could need, all at up to 60% off recommended retail prices!
+Since moving up to Manchester I’ve become a little bit addicted to hunting down fabulous big brand homeware bargains to kit my new flat out with absolutely everything it could need, all at up to 60% off recommended retail prices!

-unlike other retailers that buy seasonally, homesense buyers buy throughout the year, travelling the world to source eclectic homeware, unique finds and everyday home essentials and offer an ever-changing range of branded and quality homeware and gifts to customers in-store, at significantly lower prices than the high street. (side note: this might actually be my dream job..!). the continual rotation of product offering is what makes homesense truly unique on the high street, and gives the store a feeling of an upmarket bazaar – you never know what you will find when you visit, and chances are you’ll leave with something totally unexpected that you a) absolutely love or b) absolutely need (or most likely, both!). it’s definitely not a store you can just ‘pop in to’ and its easy to lose a good hour or two wandering the aisles, rummaging the shelves and discovering some truly wonderful bargains and unique pieces you might have never considered before. you can find everything in store from kitchen and dining essentials to designer bedding, high-quality towels and bathroom accessories, alongside a vast array of unique gifts, pet accessories and gourmet food —my local store even has shelves stacked with fantastic cookbooks and coffee table reads. as i say though, stock is continually changing and no two stores will have the same product offering, which means if you spot something on your visit you have to snap it up there and then, or it’ll probably be lost to you forever!
+It’s definitely not a store you can just ‘pop in to’ and its easy to lose a good hour or two wandering the aisles, rummaging the shelves and discovering some truly wonderful bargains and unique pieces you might have never considered before.
+You can find everything in store from kitchen and dining essentials to designer bedding, high quality towels and bathroom accessories, alongside a vast array of unique gifts, pet accessories and gourmet food —my local store even has shelves stacked with fantastic cookbooks and coffee table reads.
+As I say though, stock is continually changing and no two stores will have the same product offering, which means if you spot something on your visit you have to snap it up there and then, or it’ll probably be lost to you forever!

-keen to discover your own hidden gems at homesense? you can find your nearest store homesense.
+→Keen to discover your own hidden gems at Homesense?
+You can find your nearest store here.